-- Step 2 Using either a number 1 Phillips screwdriver or a small flat-blade screwdriver, remove the blank filler panel from the slot in the 2-slot network module where you plan to install the card.
-Save the blank panel for future use. - Step 3 Align the card with the guides in the 2-slot network module and slide it gently into the WAN interface card slot.
-(See Figure 2.) - Step 4 Push the card into place until you feel its edge connector mate securely with the connector in the 2-slot network module. - Step 5 Fasten the card's captive mounting screws into the holes in the 2-slot network module faceplate, using the Phillips or flat-blade screwdriver. - Step 6 If the router was previously running, reinstall the network interface cables and turn ON power to the router.
+- Step 2 Using either a number 1 Phillips screwdriver or a small flat-blade screwdriver, remove the blank filler panel from the chassis slot where you plan to install the module.
+Save the blank panel for future use. - Step 3 Align the network module with the guides in the chassis and slide it gently into the slot. - Step 4 Push the module into place until you feel its edge connector mate securely with the connector on the motherboard. - Step 5 Fasten the module's captive mounting screws into the holes in the chassis, using the Phillips or flat-blade screwdriver. - Step 6 If the router was previously running, reinstall the network interface cables and turn ON power to the router.